Cowboys file declaration of support for Elliott

 The NFLPA paperwork contained a pro forma document in such filings: a draft copy of a temporary restraining order -- in Elliott's favor -- to be signed by the judge overseeing the case.
 ESPN briefly incorrectly reported that an injunction had been granted.

-Taking a legal stance against the NFL is not new for Jerry Jones.
+Taking a legal stance against the NFL is not new for owner and general manager Jerry Jones.

 In 1995 Jones filed a $750 million lawsuit against the NFL after the league brought a $300 million suit against Jones for signing marketing agreements with Pepsi and Nike for Texas Stadium outside of NFL Properties.